trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 ![](images/faqlist.png)

+*Figure: Network FAQ List*

 Click on the option toolbar on the right side against each question.
 And click **Edit**.
 The following screen will be displayed with editable form.
-You can edit the question as  you want and URL and click **Update**.
+You can edit the question as  you want and URL.
+Then click **Update**.

 ![](images/faqedit.png)

+*Figure: Edit FAQ Question*